The regulatory conditions for foreign investments in Russia

 • With respect to the strategic companies engaged in strategic activities other than the use of strategic subsoil plots — transactions where a foreign investor or group of persons acquires:

-o The right to appoint (i) the chief executive officer, and/or (ii) more than 50% of the members of a collegial executive body (i.e. management board) of a strategic company; or
+o the right to appoint (a) the chief executive officer, and/or (b) more than 50% of the members of a collegial executive body (i.e., management board) of a strategic company;

 • With respect to the strategic companies using strategic subsoil plots — transactions where a foreign investor or group of persons acquires:

-o The right to appoint (i) the chief executive officer, and/or (ii) 25% or more of the members of a collegial executive body of a strategic company; or
+o the right to appoint (a) the chief executive officer, and/or (b) 25% or more of the members of a collegial executive body of a strategic company;

 • Transactions aimed at a foreign investor’s acquisition of a strategic company’s main production facilities if their value is equal to or exceeds 25% of the company’s book asset value.